Zithen/python-project-49/README.md

     * [Gameplay asciinema](https://asciinema.org/a/LQwk3TMs03OZb6OXOep6lNOss)

   3. ###### Highest Common Divisor
-    * In this game you have to provide greatest common divisor for 2 numbers
+    * In this game you have to find greatest common divisor for 2 numbers
     * Run: brain-gcd
     * [Gameplay asciinema](https://asciinema.org/a/TTdEVt3yChriArzsTSFU6y38F)